 15 of the Most Popular Aging-in-Place Home Modifications

-Although some of the modifications for elderly people who plan on aging in place can be extensive, many modifications are simple and can make a big difference to your life.
+Although some of the modifications for elderly people who plan on aging in place are extensive, many are simple and make a big difference.
+Certain modifications may have to be prioritized according to urgency or budget constraints.
 With the right advice and carefully chosen home modifications, you should be able to stay at home for as long as possible.

-Bathroom Modifications
+Bathroom Modifications for Aging in Place

 1. Walk-in Shower